-- Use room temperature ingredients!
-I like to set out my eggs, cream cheese, and sour cream a few hours before I begin making my pumpkin cheesecake.
-This allows the ingredients to become evenly combined and reduces the risk of cracks.
+SAM’S TIP: I like to remove my eggs, cream cheese, and sour cream from the fridge at least an hour before I begin making my cheesecake.
+They will combine more evenly this way, which makes for a uniform batter and reduces the risk of cracks.

 How to Make Pumpkin Cheesecake